 6. Don’t be too stingy.
 Sometimes it pays if you don’t go into an argument to get the lowest rate you can get.
 If you’ve already chosen an accessory but could not haggle for the lowest price, then either step out of the shop or just agree.
 Besides, if it’s within your budget, that shouldn’t be much of a problem, right?
 Sometimes, the seller will slash off another dollar or so to show their appreciation that you are willing to purchase.
 We’ve tried that when we didn’t put up too much of a haggle when we bought some rings.

 choose which one you like and take your time. 🙂

 History narrates that in the old days, Indian and Iranian traders set up shop in the Deira area.
 This area is now Dubai’s sprawling district.
-Today, Deira Gold Souk is known to sell cheap gold compared to its neighboring areas.
+Today, Deira Gold Souk is known to sell cheap gold compared to its neighboring areas and one of the reasons why people visit Dubai.
 When buying gold, we hope that the tips above will help you in haggling and getting the best price and value for your money.

 Video: Visiting the Gold Market on an Afternoon

 Here is a short video clip of a tour of the Gold Market in Deira.
 Play the clip here and get an idea how it is like to be there.

 Gold Souk Opening Hours and Nearest Metro

 The Deira Gold Souk is open from Saturday to Thursday at 10 AM to 10 PM, while on Fridays are at 4PM to 10 PM.

 How to Get There